Yalla Erhal Ya Bashar (song): Reactions

-Response
+Killing of Ibrahim Qashoush

-The regime’s response to the protests was swift.
 Security forces cracked down on demonstrators with live ammunition, arrests, and torture.
 Ibrahim Qashoush became a target due to the popularity of the song and his alleged connection to it.
 On July 3, 2011, Qashoush was abducted by pro-regime forces.
-His mutilated body was later found in the Orontes River in Hama, his vocal cords removed.
+His mutilated body was later found in the Orontes River in Hama, with his vocal cords having been removed.